Do You Need a Pet Health Certificate for International Travel?

 - Countries also have requirements for pet microchips, so be sure your pet has the right type.

 - What tests are required for your pet?
-See what your pet still needs and schedule their appointment as soon as you can; some tests need to be done several months in advance of the travel date.
+See what your pet still needs and schedule their appointment as soon as you can.

 - What airline will you be using?
 Contact them to find out their requirements as well, as these are entirely separate from the requirements of your host country/countries.
 This includes: